RahulBadenkal/ide/README.md

 #### ⏳ Pending Features
 - **Peer Cursor Support:** Real-time visibility of collaborator's cursors in the whiteboard and code editor.
-- **Pane Expand/Collapse:** Allow users to expand or collapse individual panes in the layout.
 - **Syntax Highlighting:** Add syntax highlighting for a better coding experience.
 - **Frontend Build Optimization:** Reduce the frontend build size for faster loading times.